hdclark/DICOMautomaton/README.md

 - The `SFML_Viewer` operation hangs on some systems after viewing a plot with Gnuplot.
 This stems from a known issue in Ygor.

+- Building with `musl` may cause character conversion to fail for some DICOM files in some circumstances.

 # Project Home